 How to enable Fabric?

-- Go to the Azure port (portal.azure.com)
+- Go to the Azure portal (portal.azure.com)

 - Search for fabric and select Microsoft Fabric